 Today, I “arsed off” my foot scooter.
 That’s what we say here, when the involuntary dive to the ground is spectacular.
 And spectacular it was.
 Not least because it was right near a busy intersection with a hundred-thousand-million spectators, which caused as much hurt to my pride as it did to my sixty-one-year-old body.
-Although sixty-one-year-old bodies don’t bounce off concrete footpaths in the same way twenty-one-year-old bodies do, I was still back up on my feet in almost a trice – a ‘trice’ taking a bit longer for me to execute these days.
+Although sixty-one-year-old bodies don’t bounce off concrete footpaths in the same way twenty-one-year-old bodies do, I was still back up on my feet in (almost) a trice.
 I felt a bit shaken – well, quite a lot shaken, really – but there was no way I was going to admit that to the lady who came to see if I was okay.
 Growing up in a family of six children as I did, stoicism is seared into every fibre of my being.

 I wasn’t doing anything silly on my scooter, I swear.
 True, I had got a bit more confident on it since I first bought it as a sixtieth birthday present for myself, but I only took tiny, tiny risks on it.
 I had learned quite quickly that scooters with hard wheels don’t do bumps and cracks in paving, nor wet soft earth, nearly as well as anything with pneumatics tyres will do, so I am careful about those things now.
 Banged shins and ankles make for fast learning.
 The main thing I use my scooter for is going to the local shops, or the shopping mall a bit further away, with a small backpack on.
 I’m familiar with those footpaths and their quirks, plus I like the exercise, rather than taking my car.
 As an added bonus, scootering takes about a third of the time it would take to walk.